SamDuke99/reef-web-view/README.md

 Please note that if you want to use the location feature you will need to get an API key from Geoapify, visit [Geoapify Projects](https://myprojects.geoapify.com/projects) and create a project.
 Then place this api key in `api/fetchLocationInfo.ts`.
 _In an ideal world I would deploy this with env files containing the key but I just didn't have time and didn't want to push a key (albeit a public api) to github_

+I've added a unit test for the fetchLocation file.
+Just run `yarn test` to spin that up.

+I idealy had wanted to write more tests but had a really busy week and ran out of time and decided to go for functionality over unit testing.

 ## Files Overview